CORE LEADERSHIP TEAM

 IAN SILLETT ICT LEAD AND TECHNICIAN

-Ian works at both The Belham and Dulwich Hamlet as subject leader for computing and IT technician.
+Ian works at both the Belham and Dulwich Hamlet Junior School as subject leader for computing and IT technician.
 He has worked in London schools all his working life, initially as a secondary English and then computing teacher.
 Subsequently, he worked for many years with schools across London as an advisory teacher for computing.
 For the last ten years he worked exclusively with primary schools, supporting curriculum development with subject leaders and working on subject knowledge and pedagogy with class teachers.
 He has an MA from Kings College, London in Computers in Education.

 ELIZABETH LINTON SMITH HIGHER LEVEL TEACHING ASSISTANT